learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 ]
 ```

-This seems weird though.
+This seems weird, though.
 There isn't a particular order we need to maintain.
 Having everything in an array makes it more difficult to find a particular hash,
 since you will need to know the exact index of that hash to access it.
 It makes
 more sense to contain these hashes within another hash.